microconfig/microconfig/README.md

 Ansible is powerful but too general engine for deployment management and doesnt't provide common and clean way to store configuration for microservices.
 And a lot of teams have to invent their own solution based on Ansible.

 Microconfig does one thing and does it well.
-It provides approach, bast practices and engine to handle configuration for big amount of services.
+It provides approach, best practices and engine to keep configuration for big amount of services.
 Your can use Microconfig together with config server and deployment framework.
 Configuration can be built during deploy phase and result plain config files can be copied to filesystem, where your services can access it directly(for instance, Spring Boot can read configuration from *.properties), or you can distribute result configuration using any config servers.

 # Where to store configuration